JuliaAudio/SampledSignals.jl/README.md

 ## REPL Display

-When displaying a buffer at the REPL, SampleTypes shows the length, channel count, sample rate, and duration.
+When displaying a buffer at the REPL, SampledSignals shows the length, channel count, sample rate, and duration.
 It also shows a coarse audio waveform, which shows the signal amplitude in dB.

 ```julia